 If you’re a Canadian who has a history of a consumer proposal or bankruptcy on your credit file, your credit score might fall below 520.
 However, your credit score isn’t the only factor that lenders consider before approving an applicant for a car loan, and it’s never too late to start rebuilding your credit.

-If you’re somebody who is in the market for a new vehicle and you think your credit health might be struggling, the best thing to do before you apply for a loan is to request a copy of your credit report from one of Canada’s two major credit bureaus, Equifax or TransUnion.
+If you’re somebody who is in the market for a new vehicle and you think your credit health might be struggling, the best thing to do before you apply for a loan is to request a copy of your credit report for FREE from Borrowell.
 By doing so, you’ll be able to see what exactly is impacting your credit score, which could help you make smarter financial moves in the future and help you get approved for a car loan with better rates.